shashank-cr07/KYC-using-ipfs-and-blockchain/README.md

 ---

-# Running The files (Each of the 4 on their own linux terminals):
+# Running The files :

 ## Things to change before running:
 #### 1. Adding twillio and pinata api keys(After you create an account here) in Main_folder/blockchain-storage/pancard_model4.py